baeumann/dropCoreKestrel/README.md

 So just for your hobby projects.

 You can duplicate it though onto different machines and have a load balancer randomly targeting each machine I guess, to scale this in a red-neck way.

+Just take care to adjust it your needs, for example, change the certificate file names to your own, obvious I guess...